Here are some commands for setting the mark:

 For example, suppose you wish to convert part of the buffer to upper

 case.
-To accomplish this, go to the beginning of the desired text,
+To accomplish this, go to one end of the desired text, type

-type C-<SPC>, and move point until the desired portion of
+C-SPC, and move point until the desired portion of text is

-converts the text in the region to upper case, and then
+converts the text in the region to upper case, and then deactivates

 The command C-x C-x (

 You can also set the mark with the mouse.
-If you press the left mouse button (down-mouse-1) and drag the mouse across a range of text while holding down this button, this sets the mark where you first pressed the mouse button and puts point where you release it.
+If you press the left mouse button (down-mouse-1) and drag the mouse across a range of text, this sets the mark where you first pressed the mouse button and puts point where you release it.
 Alternatively, clicking the right mouse button (mouse-3) sets the mark at point and then moves point to where you clicked.
-Using the mouse to mark a region also copies the region into the kill ring (see Kill Ring).
 See Mouse Commands, for a more detailed description of these mouse commands.

-Finally, you can set the mark by holding down the shift key while typing certain cursor motion commands (such as S-<right>, S-C-f, S-C-n, etc.) This is referred to as shift-selection.
-This sets the mark at point before moving point, but only if there is no active mark set via shift-selection.
+Finally, you can set the mark by holding down the shift key while typing certain cursor motion commands (such as S-RIGHT, S-C-f, S-C-n, etc.).
+This is called shift-selection.
+It sets the mark at point before moving point, but only if there is no active mark set via shift-selection.
 The mark set by mouse commands and by shift-selection behaves slightly differently from the usual mark: any subsequent unshifted cursor motion command deactivates it automatically.
 For details, See Shift Selection.

 text terminal gives the character C-@.
 This key is also bound